OfficeDev/microsoft-teams-sample-complete-csharp/README.md

     > **NOTE**: When you create your bot you will create an App ID and App password - make sure you keep these for later.

-3. Open the whole project, the template-bot-master-csharp directory, with Visual Studio - open the web.config file - here you will need to set below configuration keys:
+3. You project needs to run with a configuration that matches your registered bot's configuration.
+To do this, you will need to update the web.config file:

 	* In Visual Studio, open the Web.config file.
 Locate the `<appSettings>` section.

-	* Enter the BotId value. the BotId is the **Bot handle** from the **Configuration** section of the registration.
+	* Enter the BotId value.
+The BotId is the **Bot handle** from the **Configuration** section of the bot registration.

 	* Enter the MicrosoftAppId.
-The MicrosoftAppId is the app ID from the **Configuration** section of the registration.
+The MicrosoftAppId is the app ID from the **Configuration** section of the bot registration.

 	* Enter the MicrosoftAppPassword.
-The MicrosoftAppPassword is the auto-generated app password displayed in the pop-up during registration.
+The MicrosoftAppPassword is the auto-generated app password displayed in the pop-up during bot registration.

 	* Enter the BaseUri.
 The BaseUri is the https endpoint generated from ngrok.

-	Here the example for reference
+	Here is an example for reference:

 		<add key="BotId" value="Bot_Handle_Here" />
 		<add key="MicrosoftAppId" value="88888888-8888-8888-8888-888888888888" />